 Space-separated list of options passed to the C compiler.
 Defaults to -0 -std=c99 if unset.

 Generated executables accept the same options as those generated by futhark-c.
 The -t option behaves as with futhark-opencl.
-For commonality, the options use OpenCL nomenclature ("group" instead of "thread block").

 The following additional options are accepted.